JannaDev-py/todo-graphql-typescript/README.md

 # TODO-GRAPHQL-TYPESCRIPT

-## Learn Graphql
+## 📚 Learn GraphQL

-This respository brings you a template o either a way to know if you going well, because all tutorials and respositories i found it was either deprecated or incomplete, this i hope it helps you to know the most important things to worl with GraphQL in NodeJS
+This repository offers a structured template to help developers understand how to build robust GraphQL applications with Node.js.
+I created it after noticing that most tutorials and repositories I found were either deprecated or incomplete — even recent ones.

+Whether you're practicing or trying to verify if you're on the right track, this project aims to showcase the essential components of building a GraphQL backend with modern tooling and good architecture.

 ## Tech Stack